Natural Remedies: My secret weapon against colds, flu, and the Norwalk virus

 Yesterday I spent an hour making my own natural remedies.
 I used gelatin capsules and a capsule machine and bulk herbs and spices.
 In that hour I made enough herbal remedies to save over $75 compared to buying the herbal supplement at the health food store.
-See my post on how to make your own herbal capsules to get the easy step by step instructions for filling your own capsules.
+See my post on how to make your own herbal capsules to get the easy step-by-step instructions for filling your own capsules.

 I’m not a medical professional.
 I am a mother.
-My family had debilitating environmental allergies 20 years ago, that were exacerbated by prescription and over-the-counter drugs.
+My family had debilitating environmental allergies 20 years ago, which was exacerbated by prescription and over-the-counter drugs.
 I felt pretty helpless, as my own body collapsed, my weight dropped to 92 lbs. and I was so weak that every bug, virus, and cold, that I was exposed to, weakened me further.
 When the medical establishment could do nothing more for me, and switching doctors and specialists lead to more defeat, I went on a mission to learn all I could about herbal treatments and natural remedies.
 Learning about herbs empowered me to help myself and my loved ones fight common illnesses, and overcome some serious medical problems.
 Natural remedies go beyond simply treating the symptoms of disease, and so they are gentler and slower acting than pharmaceuticals.
 They work by strengthening the body’s own system to rebuild and heal the underlying condition.

 Where you buy your herbs for natural remedies matters:

 I combined several herbs, known for their anti-viral, anti-fungal, anti-bacterial properties in my natural remedy.
 Using equal parts of each herb for my herbal formula.
 I bought the herbs at my local bulk food store, where I know they have a rapid turnover of herbs and spices.
 I suggest that you avoid purchasing grocery store herbs for these capsules.
-If you don’t have a local source that you know has a high turn over, and consistently fresh, organic herbs, I recommend ordering from Mountain Rose Herbs — a consistent provider of fresh, organic herbs.
+If you don’t have a local source that you know has a high turnover, and consistently fresh, organic herbs, I recommend ordering from Mountain Rose Herbs — a consistent provider of fresh, organic herbs.

 Cayenne (Capsicum annum) is a powerful anti-oxidant but is very hot tasting.
-Putting cayenne in capsules avoids the burning sensation in mouth and throat.
-Once safely in your stomach acid, cayenne is antibacterial, anti-tumor, anti-fungal, and anti-viral.
-It increases blood flow to hands and feet.
+Putting cayenne in capsules avoids the burning sensation in the mouth and throat.
+Once safely in your stomach acid, cayenne is antibacterial, anti-tumour, anti-fungal, and anti-viral.
+It increases blood flow to the hands and feet.
 It relieves nausea and fights bacterial infections.
 Cayenne removes toxins from the body.
-Its also an expectorant and helps to treat cough, and sinus problems.
+It’s also an expectorant and helps to treat cough, and sinus problems.
 Other pepper varieties have these same qualities to varying degrees, so if you grow jalapenos or another hot pepper in your garden and have an ample supply of dried peppers, you can powder them in a spice grinder and use them instead for this recipe, which calls for 2 tbsp. of dried cayenne pepper.
 (Caution, always wear of dust mask and goggles when powdering hot peppers.
 Pets and children should be removed from the room to protect them from the strong fumes, which can cause gasping for air and coughing.)
 Don’t substitute black pepper for cayenne in this recipe.